Napa Valley Wine Academy wins ‘WSET Educator of the Year Award’

-The Napa Valley Wine Academy was presented with the highly coveted Riedel “Wine & Spirit Education Trust (WSET) Educator of the Year Award” earlier this week at a ceremony held in the United Kingdom.
+The Napa Valley Wine Academy was presented with the coveted Riedel “Wine & Spirit Education Trust (WSET) Educator of the Year Award” last week at a ceremony held in the United Kingdom.

 Academy founders Christian Oggenfuss, Amy Oggenfuss, Catherine Bugué, and Jurg Oggenfuss, with Education Manager Janet Kampen accepted the award on behalf of the local Napa school.
 Presenting the award was industry luminary, Steven Spurrier.